PHYS - Physics

 PHYS 600.
 Individual Readings in Physics (1-3).

-Repeatable but total credit may not exceed 6 hours for physics majors.
+Repeatable for a total of 6 credit hours for physics majors.
 Prerequisite: departmental consent.

 PHYS 601.
 Individual Readings in Astrophysics (1-3).

 Studies several topics in astronomy and astrophysics in depth.
 Lectures, independent readings and student projects may be assigned.
-May be repeated up to 6 hours.
+Repeatable for credit up to 6 hours.
 Prerequisite: instructor's consent.